Large-scale distributed synchronization systems, using a cancel-on-completion redundancy mechanism: Introduction

 A more detailed description of the multi-server queueing model with c.o.c. redundancy is as follows.
 There are $n$ identical servers, processing work at unit rate.
 New jobs arrive as a Poisson process of rate $\lambda^n n$.
 There is a finite set of job classes, and an arriving job is of class $j$ with probability $\pi_j^n$.
 A class $j$ job consists of $d_j$ components, which are placed on $d_j$ servers selected uniformly at random; the components' sizes (service times) $(\xi^{(j)}_1,\ldots, \xi^{(j)}_{d_j})$ are drawn according to an exchangeable distribution $F_j$.
 Each server processes its work (components of different jobs) in the First-Come-First-Served order.
 A class $j$ job service is complete as soon as any $k_j$ components (with $k_j \le d_j$) of the job complete their service, at which point the unfinished service of the remaining $d_j -k_j$ components of the job is ``canceled,'' and they are immediately removed from the system; we call this $(d_j,k_j)$-c.o.c. redundancy.
 A server workload at a given time $t$ is its current unfinished work, namely the amount of time it will take the server to finish all work, assuming no new jobs will arrive in the system after $t$.

-One can view the process described above as a particle system, if each server is associated with a ``particle,'' and its workload is interpreted as the particle ``location'' on the real line.
-With this view, an arriving class-$j$ ``job'' selects $d_j$ particles uniformly at random, and their random non-negative potential jump sizes are drawn from distribution $F_j$, which determine their potential new locations after the jumps.
-However, the actual new locations the selected particles jump to, are ``truncated'' by the $k_j$-th smallest potential new location (due to the c.o.c. mechanism).
-Between ``job'' arrivals, each particle moves to the ``left'' at constant speed $v=1$, but cannot move to left of the ``regulation'' boundary at $0$; a particle system with this feature will be referred to as {\em left-regulated.} A system state is the empirical distribution of particles' locations.
-Due to the jump truncation feature (c.o.c. mechanism) the system is ``non-work-conserving'' in the sense that the expected total displacement of the selected particles after a class-$j$ job arrival is not constant -- it, in general, depends on the system state at the time of arrival, namely on the relative locations of selected particles.
+One can view the process described above as a particle system, if each server $i$ is associated with a ``particle,'' and its workload $W_i$ is interpreted as the particle ``location'' on the real line.
+With this view, an arriving class-$j$ ``job'' selects $d_j$ particles uniformly at random, and their random non-negative potential jump sizes $(\xi^{(j)}_1,\ldots, \xi^{(j)}_{d_j})$ are drawn from distribution $F_j$.
+So, if a selected particle $i$ current location is $W_i$, its potential new location is $W_i + \xi_i^{(j)}$.
+However, the actual new location particle $i$ jumps to is ``truncated'' at point $W^*$, which is the $k_j$-th smallest potential new location among the selected particles (due to the c.o.c. mechanism), so that the particle actually jumps to $\max\{W_i, \min\{W_i + \xi_i^{(j)}, W^*\}\}$.
+Between ``job'' arrivals, each particle moves to the ``left'' at constant speed $v=1$, but cannot move to the left of the ``regulation'' boundary at $0$; a particle system with this feature will be referred to as {\em left-regulated.} Due to the jump truncation feature (c.o.c. mechanism) the system is ``non-work-conserving'' in the sense that the expected total displacement of the selected particles after a class-$j$ job arrival is not constant -- it, in general, depends on the system state at the time of arrival, namely on the relative locations of selected particles.
 The non-work-conservation is the model feature which substantially complicates the system analysis (see section 1.1 in \cite{St2021-coc}).

 We study the mean-field asymptotic regime, when $n\to\infty$, $\lambda^n \to \lambda$, and $\pi^n_j \to \pi_j$ for all $j$.
+The system state for a given $n$ is the empirical distribution of particles' locations.
 In this regime, deterministic trajectories arising as limits of the process dynamics are called mean-field limits (ML).
 We say that the steady-state asymptotic independence (SSAI) holds when the sequence of stationary distributions converges to the distribution concentrated on a single state (which is then necessarily an ML fixed point).
 Some of the main questions in this asymptotic regime concern the existence and characterization of ML fixed points and conditions under which the SSAI holds.
-Paper \cite{St2021-coc} focuses on these questions for the left-regulated system.
+Paper \cite{St2021-coc} focused on these questions for the left-regulated system.